-We own one subsidiary that has elected to be treated as a taxable REIT subsidiary for U.S. federal income tax purposes.
-Our taxable REIT subsidiary is taxable as a non-REIT C corporation and has elected, together with us, to be treated as our taxable REIT subsidiary.
-So long as our taxable REIT subsidiary qualifies as such, we will not be subject to the 5% asset test, 10% voting securities limitation or 10% value limitation with respect to our ownership interest in the taxable REIT subsidiary.
+We own two subsidiaries that have elected to be treated as taxable REIT subsidiaries for U.S. federal income tax purposes.
+Our taxable REIT subsidiaries are taxable as non-REIT C corporations and have elected, together with us, to be treated as our taxable REIT subsidiaries.
+So long as our taxable REIT subsidiaries qualify as such, we will not be subject to the 5% asset test, 10% voting securities limitation or 10% value limitation with respect to our ownership interest in the taxable REIT subsidiaries.
 We may acquire securities in other taxable REIT subsidiaries in the future.
-We believe that the aggregate value of our interests in our taxable REIT subsidiary does not exceed, and believe that in the future it will not exceed, 20% of the aggregate value of our gross assets.
+We believe that the aggregate value of our interests in our taxable REIT subsidiaries does not exceed, and believe that future it will not exceed, 20% of the aggregate value of our gross assets.
 To the extent that we own an interest in an issuer that does not qualify as a REIT, a qualified REIT subsidiary, or a taxable REIT subsidiary, we believe that our pro rata share of the value of the securities, including debt, of any such issuer does not exceed 5% of the total value of our assets.
 Moreover, with respect to each issuer in which we own an interest that does not qualify as a qualified REIT subsidiary or a taxable REIT subsidiary, we believe that our ownership of the securities of any such issuer complies with the 10% voting securities limitation and 10% value limitation.

 No independent appraisals have been obtained to support these conclusions.
-In this regard, however, we cannot provide any assurance that the IRS will agree with our determinations.
+In this regard, however, we cannot provide any assurance that the IRS will agree with our determinations